Alternative Breaks Frequently Asked Questions

 How do we get there?

-Transportation is provided by either by van (domestic programs) or plane (international programs).
+Transportation is provided either by 12-passenger van (domestic programs) or plane (international programs).
 If you are flying, we will gather necessary information and utilize a travel agent to book your travel for you to ensure our groups travel together and get the best price possible for flights.

 What will we eat and where will we sleep?